Bombardier Inc. – Annual report – 31 December 2021

 Government assistance, including wage subsidies and investment tax credits, is recognized when there is a reasonable assurance that the assistance will be received and that the Corporation will comply with all relevant conditions.
 Government assistance related to the acquisition of inventories, PP&E and intangible assets is recorded as a reduction of the cost of the related asset.
 Government assistance related to incurred expenses is recorded as a reduction of the related expenses.
 Wage subsidies are recorded as a reduction of inventories or the related wage expenses.

 Government refundable advances are recorded as a financial liability if there is reasonable assurance that the amount will be repaid.
 Government refundable advances are adjusted if there is a change in the number of aircraft to be delivered and the timing of delivery of aircraft.
 Government refundable advances provided to the Corporation to finance research and development activities on a risk-sharing basis are considered part of the Corporation’s operating activities and are therefore presented as cash flows from operating activities in the statement of cash flows.

 Provisions are recognized when the Corporation has a present legal or constructive obligation as a result of a past event, it is probable that an outflow of resources will be required to settle the obligation and the cost can be reliably estimated.
 These liabilities are presented as provisions when they are of uncertain timing or amount.
 Provisions are measured at their present value.

 Product warranties – A provision for assurance type warranties is recorded in cost of sales when the revenue for the related product is recognized.
 The interest component associated with product warranties, when applicable, is recorded in financing expense.
 The cost is estimated based on a number of factors, including the historical warranty claims and cost experience, the type and duration of warranty coverage, the nature of products sold and in service and counter-warranty coverage available from the Corporation’s suppliers.
 Claims for reimbursement from third parties are recorded if their realization is virtually certain.
-Product warranties typically range from one to five years, except for aircraft structural and bogie warranties that extend up to 20 years.
+Product warranties typically range from one to five years.